iterative/dvc.org/static/docs/get-started/agenda.md

 $ git clone https://github.com/iterative/example-get-started
 ```

-Otherwise, bear with us and we'll introduce some basic DVC concepts to get to
+Otherwise, bear with us and we'll introduce some basic DVC concepts to get the
-the same result together!
+same results together!

 The idea of the project is a simplified version of our
 [Deep Dive Tutorial](/doc/tutorials/deep).
 It explores the NLP problem of